hs286/hs286/README.md

 👋 Hi there!
-I'm Hamza Khalid, a Full Stack Web Developer passionate about creating awesome web applications and contributing to open-source projects.
+I'm Hamza Khalid, a Full Stack Web Developer with 3+ years of experience, passionate about creating awesome web applications and contributing to open-source projects.

 🔭 I’m currently working on enhancing my web development skills and exploring new technologies in the web development space.